life-itself/web3/notes/driverless-finance.md

 > When banks are not available to serve consumer needs, fringe providers fill the void.
 The financial services provided by these fringe providers (including check cashing services and payday loans), “cost more, take longer, risk more, and do less to build their financial futures” than equivalent services provided by mainstream financial institutions

-Some fintechs are bad actors.
+Some fintechs are bad actors and rely on [techno-obscurantism](../concepts/techno-obscurantism.md) to sell [financial assets](../concepts/financial-asset.md) to unwitting buyers.

 > If fintech business models try to exploit groups of consumers with little financial sophistication or experience, then fintech’s promise to expand access to financial services could be seen as a little sinister.